fqjin/radon-transform/README.md

 Features of this package:
 * Adjustable speed range and resolution
-* The normalized Radon transform accounts for trajectory length
-* Wave strength metric equal to the data averaged along the trajectory
+* Normalized Radon transform accounts for trajectory length and gives a strength metric equal to the average data along the trajectory
-* Apply arbitrary data masks, with helper scripts to make various masks, including hand-drawn masks
+* Apply arbitrary masks to input data, with helper scripts to make various masks, including hand-drawn masks

 ## Examples